EreliaStudio/Lumina/Lumina/doc/lumina_cheat_sheet.md

     int variableName;
 };
 ```
-- AttributeBlock share the same structure as Struct for defining methods and operator overloads.
+- AttributeBlock share the same principle as structures for defining methods and operator overloads.

 ### Constant Blocks
 - Define uniform blocks for information shared across all calls.